 With special effects, you can further enhance your videos and images to make your movie a masterpiece.
-You can find these enhancements and special effects in the left sidebar.
-If you can't find the buttons on the left, click the More button at the bottom and choose the tool from the menu.
+You can find these enhancements and special effects in the left sidebar, or by clicking the More button.

 Pan and Zoom

 With the Pan and Zoom tool, you can create a camera movement effect.
 Choose a zooming mode and then set the zoom target using the frame in the player and click Apply.